 No. Lead Applicants must have the support of a HRB approved Host Institution (HI) which will manage the award and where the research will be predominantly conducted if the application is successful.
-There are currently no HRB approved HIs located in Northern Ireland.
+This scheme is not open to HIs located in Northern Ireland.